 The Bookseller has been the business magazine of the book industry since 1858; incorporating the even earlier Bent's Literary Advertiser, established in 1802.
 It is one of the UK’s longest-standing magazines.
 We've reported on every significant book trade event, from the launch of George Eliot's Mill on the Floss in 1860 to Allen Lane’s launch of the paperback to the demise of the Net Book Agreement in 1995 and today’s Amazon-led competitive struggles.
 We're based in London and privately owned.

-Online, thebookseller.com is the book trade’s most visited UK site with over 200,000 unique monthly users.
-With the largest book trade-focused editorial team in the UK, our website is the place to o for the latest, breaking news, in-depth features and more.
-On Twitter, @thebookseller has more than 150,000 followers.
+Online, thebookseller.com is the book trade's most visited UK site with over 300,000 unique monthly users.
+With the largest book trade-focused editorial team in the UK, our website is the place to go for the latest, breaking news, in-depth features and more.
+On Twitter, @thebookseller has more than 195,000 followers.

-Our jobs site is where the book trade advertises its vacancies and where those in the trade, or wanting to enter it, look for their next role.
+Our Jobs In Books site is where the book trade advertises its vacancies and where those in the trade, or wanting to enter it, look for their next role.

 FutureBook is The Bookseller's dynamic brand for the emergent, disruptive parts of the publishing business.
 FutureBook runs Europe's largest, most significant, conference in London each winter.
 Run alongside the conference are The FutureBook Awards, which reward and recognise the very best work and people operating in the digital part of the book trade.

-This is backed up throughout the year online and with our FutureBook weekly email.
+This is backed up throughout the year online.

 In 2014, FutureBook ran the UK's first dedicated book publishing Hackathon with designers and developers coming together with top publishing houses to imagine new, digital, ways of approaching the reading public.